martin-honzatko/Virtual-Chassis-on-Real-Vehicle/README.md

 # Virtual-Chassis-on-Real-Vehicle
-Two HoloLens applications for displaying a virtual chassis over real vehicle.
+Two HoloLens applications for displaying a virtual chassis over a real vehicle.